sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (1:30)[distractions] determine exactly what files need to be stored in the database

-   - ordered list of sha1 hashes of the pack/idx files
-   - the actual pack/idx files
+   - all the actual pack/idx files
-   - store the value in "refs/heads/project"      (this is a file with a hash in it)
+   - the value in "refs/heads/project"      (this is a file with a hash in it)

    Optimizations (bup automatically recreates all these files, so storing them in the db is probably a waste of space).
        - store all objects/pack/*midx* files